adamedx/autographps/ROADMAP.md

 * Support external tenants, specific tenant in profiles
 * Fix select not working for gls
 * fix invoke-graphmethod -uri
+* Fix remove-graphitem not working for email gls

 ### Postponed